sstarzh/tenant-ops/README.md

 # Tenant cloning script for ZTEdge platform
 Script is used to quickly mass-clone or remove tenants programmatically.
-Can be run from any ENV that has python installed
+Can be run from any ENV that has python installed.

 ## Usage